-There are three free flowing channels in the UORB, namely, Dead River connecting Lake Harris and Lake Eustis, Dora Canal connecting Lake Dora and Lake Eustis, and unnamed channel connecting Lake Beauclair and Lake Dora.
+There are three free-flowing channels in the UORB, namely, Dead River connecting Lake Harris and Lake Eustis, Dora Canal connecting Lake Dora and Lake Eustis, and unnamed channel connecting Lake Beauclair and Lake Dora.
 All three channels are free flowing without manmade structures.
-Dead River is about 5300-ft long with a width between 150-500 ft; Dora Canal is about 6100-ft long and is less than 50-ft wide; and the last unnamed channel is only 1500-ft long and gradually expands from 200 ft to 500 ft as the water flows from Lake Beauclair to Lake Dora.
+Dead River is about 5_300-ft long with a width between 150-500 ft; Dora Canal is about 6_100-ft long and is less than 50-ft wide; and the last unnamed channel is only 1_500-ft long and gradually expands from 200 ft to 500 ft as the water flows from Lake Beauclair to Lake Dora.

 There are no long-term observed flow data available for these channels.
-USGS had attempted to measure a few points of flow data on Dead River during three separate day field trip from 1994 to 1996 (most data were rated "poor quality" by USGS).
-The District had measured eight flows on Dora Canal during 1998, and 2003-2004.
-Measuring flows in these channels had been proved difficult where head and tail water difference are very small, and flows can be reversed from time to time when wind and tailwater condition changes.
-Typically, in HSPF the hydraulic characterization of the channel is summarized in a piecewise-linear function table called F-table.
-Although F-table has multiple flow columns to handle different stage-discharge relationship, it is not complex enough to handle variation in the rating curves due to the tailwater influence.
+The USGS had-attempted to measure a few points of flow data on Dead River during three separate day field eventstrip from 1994 to 1996 (most data were rated "poor quality" by the USGS).
+The District had-measured eight flows on the Dora Canal during 1998, and 2003-2004.
+Measuring flows in these channels has been-provend difficult where head and tail water difference are very small, and flows can be reversed from time to time when wind and tailwater conditions changes.

+Typically, in HSPF the hydraulic characterization of the channel is summarized in a piecewiselinear function table called a F-table.
+Although the F-table has multiple flow columns to handle July 16, 2015 Page 75 of 130 Comment [SBU111]: Repeat of previous sentence different stage-discharge relationships, the table it is not complex enough to handle variation in the rating curves due to the tailwater influence.
 Neither can it handle any backflows between two connected water bodies.
-Hence, in this model, the rating curves for these three free flowing channels were represented by its Special Actions module.
+Hence, in this model, the rating curves for these three free-flowing channels were represented by theits Special Actions module.
 HSPF Special Actions are a means to represent processes not simulated in regular modules, which directly modifies variables at specified times during the run (Jobes 2000).
 Since Dead River and the unnamed channel are short and wide and based on the observation that head and tail lake stage differences are generally less than one tenth foot, an assumption was made that head and tail lake stages can be equalized during one model step (one hour).
-The water flow or backflow between those two lakes was calculated based on the volume of water to equilibrate lake levels within one hour.
-The volume of water is subtracted from head lake and added to tail lake.
+The water flow or backflow between those two lakes was calculated based on the volume of water required to equilibrate lake levels within one hour.
+The volume of water is subtracted from the head lake and added to the tail lake.
 This assumption had been proved reasonable by checking the modeled flow with a few available observed flow data.